stewartcelani/autodesk-construction-cloud-backup/README.md

 By default, ACCBackup will backup all projects in your account.

-The end result, from an IT managmenet perspective, will be setting up 3 scheduled tasks that will enable 5x daily backups, 4x weekly backups, 12x monthly backups that will rotate accordingly.

-It is used daily to backup 70~ projects (100 GB~) in 3 hours:15 minutes.
+It is used daily to backup 100~ projects (100 GB~) in 3 hours, 30 minutes.

-### Install
-- Install latest [.NET Runtime 6.X.X](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) -- only the console version is required ("The .NET Runtime contains just the components needed to run a console app.
-Typically, you'd also install either the ASP.NET Core Runtime or .NET Desktop Runtime.")
-- Download the .zip via [the releases tab](https://github.com/stewartcelani/autodesk-construction-cloud-backup/releases)
-- Unzip and run, log files will be places in a "Logs" directory in whatever directory ACCBackup.exe is run from

 ### Prerequities
 1. Create an app via https://forge.autodesk.com/.
-Using a trial is fine.
-At the time of writing all the APIs the app we are creating will use are free and the signup process doesn't require any payment details.
-When the trial expires your app will keep working.
+At the time of writing all the APIs the app we are creating will use are free.
 2. You will need the Client ID, Client Secret, App Name = "Backup", Descripton = "Backup", Callback URL: point to your business URL but it is not important (this is for 3 legged auth and we only use 2 legged), and "APIs this app will be able to access": Autodesk Construction Cloud API, BIM 360 API, Data Management API.
-3. Enable Custom Integrations on your Autodesk admin account (if you don't see the tab email autodesk support as the article describes -- it's preferable if you don't mention ACCBackup specifically, just say you want to build a custom integration -- note: it is normal not to see the tab, dont panic): https://knowledge.autodesk.com/support/bim-360/learn-explore/caas/CloudHelp/cloudhelp/ENU/BIM360D-Administration/files/About-Account-Admin/GUID-0C83B441-C611-4574-8DA0-45D5CFC235FA-html.html
+3. Enable Custom Integrations on your Autodesk admin account (if you don't see the tab email autodesk support as [this article](https://knowledge.autodesk.com/support/bim-360/learn-explore/caas/CloudHelp/cloudhelp/ENU/BIM360D-Administration/files/About-Account-Admin/GUID-0C83B441-C611-4574-8DA0-45D5CFC235FA-html.html) describes -- just say you want to build a custom integration)
-4. From Accounts Admin (admin.b360.autodesk.com) -> Settings -> Custom Integrations
+4. From Accounts Admin -> Settings -> Custom Integrations
-5. Add Custom Integration -> you'll be asked for Client ID and App Name but that is about it.
+5. Add Custom Integration -> provide Client ID and App Name.
 6. Once this is done you will have a forge app with clientid & clientsecret that will be approved for your accountid.

 NOTE: The above steps (roughly) mapped onto pure Autodesk Construction Cloud (the new Autodesk model/signup process) projects and the backup still worked.

-Currently, from what I see, they are still internally mapping projects with "b.{projectId}" but that may change.
-ACCBackup supports the --hubid flag to explicitly specify "b.{accountId}" or just "{accountId}".
+### Install
+- Install latest [.NET Runtime 6.X.X](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) -- only the console version is required ("The .NET Runtime contains just the components needed to run a console app.
+Typically, you'd also install either the ASP.NET Core Runtime or .NET Desktop Runtime.")
+- Download the .zip via [the releases tab](https://github.com/stewartcelani/autodesk-construction-cloud-backup/releases)
+- Unzip and run (see examples below)

 ### Examples

---help
+ACCBackup.exe --help
 ````
 --backupdirectory           Required.
 Backup directory.